 Neurocentria has an ongoing trial at Stanford University testing the efficacy of its lead compound for improving cognitive function and brain metabolism in mild to moderate Alzheimer’s patients, with expected completion in the fourth quarter of 2015.
 Neurocentria expects to begin late-stage trials next year.

 The Journal of Alzheimer’s Disease is an international multidisciplinary journal to facilitate progress in understanding the etiology, pathogenesis, epidemiology, genetics, behavior, treatment and psychology of Alzheimer’s disease.
 The journal is dedicated to providing an open forum for original research that will expedite our fundamental understanding of Alzheimer’s disease.
 Read the full study on Neurocentria’s MMFS compound on the journal’s website.

-Neurocentria is a clinical stage biopharmaceutical company dedicated to creating a higher quality of life by enhancing brain function and reversing cognitive impairment.
-Neurocentria’s novel approach reverses synaptic loss which is a key predictor of cognitive decline.
-The company’s lead compound for Alzheimer’s disease, MMFS, is based on a broad set of data demonstrating high tolerability and statistical significance in improving four key areas of cognitive ability: working memory, executive function, episodic memory and attention.
-Beyond Alzheimer’s, Neurocentria is carrying out multiple human trials to test its efficacy for other neurological conditions that present with untreatable cognitive impairment including adult attention-deficit/hyperactivity disorder (ADHD) and schizophrenia.
+Neurocentria is a clinical stage pharmaceutical company dedicated to improving quality of life by enhancing brain function and reversing cognitive impairment.
+Neurocentria’s novel approach of reversing synaptic loss stems from more than 15 years of pre-clinical research focused on understanding synaptic regulation and function.
+The company’s candidate compound for Alzheimer’s disease, MMFS, is based on a broad set of pre-clinical and human data demonstrating high tolerability and statistical significance in increasing synaptic density and function and improving overall cognitive ability, including working memory, executive function, episodic memory and attention domains.
+Beyond Alzheimer’s, Neurocentria is carrying out multiple human trials to test MMFS’ efficacy in other neurological conditions that present with untreatable cognitive impairment, including adult attention-deficit/hyperactivity disorder (ADHD) and schizophrenia.